 Your work regularly exposes you to animals in need: unclaimed strays, surrendered pets, injured or ill pets and victims of abuse.
 If you let it, this can shape your perspective and damage how you approach adoptions and adopters.

-In reality, only a small percentage of dogs and cats, around 6 to 8 million, enter the shelter and rescue system.2 Meanwhile, according to 2012 estimates from the AVMA, there were more than 144 million pet dogs and cats living in American homes.3 That means fewer than six percent of pets end up in shelters.
+In reality, only a small percentage of dogs and cats, around 6.5 million, enter the shelter and rescue system.
+Meanwhile, according to 2016 estimates from the AVMA, there were more than 135 million pet dogs and cats living in American homes.
+That means fewer than 6% of pets end up in shelters.